 Some patients need photodynamic therapy every few months.
 Whether this type of treatment is given depends on where the target blood vessels are located and how badly they have affected the macula.

 This treatment is less commonly used than anti-VEGF injections.

 Sometimes, an eye doctor will use a laser to treat the abnormal blood vessels in the retina.
 This is also not used as often as other therapies but may be appropriate in some cases.

 Research has suggested that some supplements may help delay the progression of AMD.

 Vitamins, minerals, and antioxidants

-Studies have shown that the following ingredients may be effective if taken during the intermediate or later stages:
+Studies have shown that the following ingredients may be effective if taken

 - vitamin C (500 mg)

 - lutein (10 mg)

 The supplements, known as an Age-Related Eye Disease Studies (AREDS and AREDS2) supplement, can be purchased without a prescription, but patients should discuss them with a doctor first and ensure they obtain the correct type.